sftpplus/sftpplus-docs/chevah/server/static/documentation/operation/lets-encrypt.rst

 Via the `lets-encrypt` resource, SFTPPlus can act as an ACME client, in order to generate or renew certificates signed by Let's Encrypt's CA.

+The IETF-standardized ACME protocol, RFC 8555, is the ACME v2 protocol used by SFTPPlus when interacting with the Let's Encrypt service.

+The ACME v1 protocol is deprecated as of November 2019, therefore no longer supported in the latest version of SFTPPlus.

+You can still use SFTPPlus with ACME v1 until June 2021, assuming that your first request for your certificate was issued before November 2019 and you keep using SFTPPlus version 3.53.0 or older.

 This page focuses on the implementation and operation of SFTPPlus' Let's Encrypt ACME client.
 For configuration information, refer to the dedicated